The Coming Decades of Quantum Simulation: Quantum Simulators

 \subsection{Idea and main concepts}

 A simulator is a device that imitates desired properties of a given system such as an airplane, train or a physical system of quantum particles.
 Airplane simulator cannot fly, nor take passengers on board but provides realistic reproduction of all navigational, mechanical and electronic apparatus necessary for the efficient and safe training of the crew.
 Similarly, simulators of the quantum systems do not reproduce all properties of the original, simulated systems, but imitate only their specific features that are required to understand the phenomena of interest occurring in the original system.
 The general idea and the concept of such quantum simulators (QSs) can be shortly sketched as follows: \begin{itemize} \item There exist many interesting {\bf quantum phenomena} with highly important applications(such as, for instance, superconductivity). \item These phenomena are often complex to describe and understand with the help of standard or even super computers. \item Maybe we can design another, simpler and more controllable quantum system to simulate, understand and control these phenomena, as proposed originally by Yu.
 I. Manin and R. P. Feynman \cite{Manin,Feynman}.
 Such a system would thus work as a quantum computer of one specific purpose, i.e. a {\bf quantum simulator}. \end{itemize} Designing such a simulator is however not an easy task at all.
 The research line on QS goes back to the beginning of this century and there are numerous valuable reviews covering the various platforms and types of QS's (cf. \cite{Nature}).
 In fact, the beginning of the practical concept to QS goes back to the proposal for simulating strongly correlated systems in optical lattices \cite{Bose-Hubbard} and the first experiments \cite{BlochHansch}.
-Nowadays, QS are commonly used for the following tasks and goals: \begin{itemize} \item {\bf Fundamental problems of physics.} This is the most developed application, in which many achieved results are believed to reach quantum advantage; this is particularly true for the studies of quantum dynamics, or quantum disordered systems, such as the ones that exhibit many body localization (MBL). \item {\bf Quantum chemistry.} Applications of quantum NISQ devices and QS to quantum chemistry has only started \cite{Babbush,npj,Alba,Guzik} and, although promising, it is still far from achieving the precision and accuracy of contemporary theoretical quantum chemistry. \item {\bf Classical/quantum optimization problems for technology.} Applications of quantum NISQ devices and QS to optimization problems are also in an initial phase \cite{QAOA} and cannot yet compete with the classical supercomputer methods (cf. \cite{Patron}). \end{itemize}
+Nowadays, QS are commonly used for the following tasks and goals: \begin{itemize} \item {\bf Fundamental problems of physics.} This is the most developed application, in which many achieved results are believed to reach quantum advantage; this is particularly true for the studies of quantum dynamics, or quantum disordered systems, such as the ones that exhibit many body localization (MBL). \item {\bf Quantum chemistry.} Applications of quantum NISQ devices and QS to quantum chemistry has only started \cite{Babbush,npj,Alba,Guzik} and, although promising, it is still far from achieving the precision and accuracy of contemporary theoretical quantum chemistry.
+There is a growing evidence that the expect of exponential quantum advantage in quantum simulations for quantum chemistry is not such (see recent works by G.K.
+Chan \cite{Chan}, and his talks at the APS meeting in 2022).